kabirsachdev7/cse15l-lab-reports/lab1.md

 <img width="648" alt="group members' username" src="https://user-images.githubusercontent.com/114371214/212164654-2480596b-6178-48c8-8257-2553feeea71d.png">

-cd ~ - --> changes the current directory to the home directory of the current user. ~ is a shorthand for the home directory.
+**cd ~**  --> changes the current directory to the home directory of the current user. ~ is a shorthand for the home directory.

-cd --> changes the current directory to the home directory of the current user without arguments.
+**cd** --> changes the current directory to the home directory of the current user without arguments.

-ls -lat --> lists the contents of the current directory in long format (-l), showing details such as permissions, owner, size, and modification time.
+**ls -lat** --> lists the contents of the current directory in long format (-l), showing details such as permissions, owner, size, and modification time.
 The contents are sorted by modification time, with the newest items first (-t).

-ls -a --> lists the contents of the current directory, including hidden files and directories (-a).
+**ls -a** --> lists the contents of the current directory, including hidden files and directories (-a).

-ls <directory> --> lists the contents of the specified directory.
+**ls <directory>** --> lists the contents of the specified directory.
 In the example ls /home/linux/ieng6/cs15lwi23/cs15lwi23abc, the <directory> argument is /home/linux/ieng6/cs15lwi23/cs15lwi23abc.

 cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/ --> copies the file /home/linux/ieng6/cs15lwi23/public/hello.txt to the home directory of the current user.